top of page

 The adjective 'mendicant' has its etymological roots in the Latin word 'mendicans,' which is the present participle of 'mendicare,' meaning 'to beg.'
 'Mendicant' is used to describe a state or practice related to begging or living by asking for alms or charity, typically due to a state of extreme poverty and destitution.
 It is often associated with religious orders whose members take vows of poverty and rely on the charity of others for their sustenance.
 The term embodies the idea of dependency on the generosity of those more fortunate, highlighting the vulnerability of individuals or groups who are forced to beg for their basic needs.
 'Mendicant' serves as a reminder of the challenges faced by the marginalized and disadvantaged in society and underscores the importance of compassion and charitable giving.

-Quiz: Find the meaning of the adjective mendicant:
+Find the correct meaning of the adjective mendicant:

 Try Again!